 - "Hot Topics in Transnational Insurance and Reinsurance," New York State Bar Association International Section meeting, São Paulo, Brazil, October 2015.

 - "Allocation and Follow-the-Fortunes/Follow-the-Settlements — Is the Industry Any Clearer Today on Post-Settlement Allocations?"
-American Conference Institute's National Forum on Reinsurance Regulation, New York City, July 2014.
+American Conference Institute's National Forum on Reinsurance Regulation, New York, New York, July 2014.

-- "Panel Authority and Panelist Impartiality," American Conference Institute’s Advanced Forum on Reinsurance Disputes in Litigation and Arbitration, New York City, April 2012.
+- "Panel Authority and Panelist Impartiality," American Conference Institute's Advanced Forum on Reinsurance Disputes in Litigation and Arbitration, New York, New York, April 2012.

 - "Judicial Scrutiny of Arbitral Awards in the U.S." New York State Bar Association International Section meeting, Sydney, Australia, October 2010.